 Observability with Coroot

-Another advantage one has with Coroot is the use of AI Root cause analyses that can provide helpful insights in investigating incidents.
-With a account you will have ten analyses for free each month.
+Another advantage one has with Coroot is the use of AI Root cause analyses that can provide helpful insights while investigating incidents.
+With a free Coroot Cloud account you have ten helpful analyses for free each month.
+Even without AI, the data presented with Coroot with standard alerts based on best practices on metrics is pretty insightful and helps to make your setup even better.

 Installing Clickhouse

-Installing Clickhouse is done by adding the repo, installing Clickhouse, making some adjustments and starting it up.
+Installing Clickhouse is easily done by adding the repo, installing Clickhouse, and making some adjustments before starting it, so it runs well in a smaller home lab before starting it up.

 sudo dnf install -y yum-utils